AzureAiDevs/hub/website/2023-aia/2023-04-10-azure-cog-openai-sdks/index.md

 ## 🚌 Introducing the Azure AI Hub

-Read [today's article](https://github.com/Azure-Samples/azure-ai) to learn about the Azure AI Hub repository, a curated list of samples for popular end-to-end customer scenarios that use AI services from Azure.
+Read [today's article](https://github.com/Azure-Samples/azure-ai) to learn about the Azure AI Hub repository, a curated list of samples for AI app developers looking to use Azure AI services for common end-to-end scenarios.

-The repository includes a set of best practices and guidelines for developers to follow when building AI solutions.
-The repository is a one-stop shop for developers to find the latest Azure AI samples, and to learn best practices for building AI solutions.
+The repo includes sample code in different programming languages, as well as a forum for developers to communicate directly with Microsoft product teams and other developers using Azure AI.
+The sample code covers topics like OpenAI, Speech, Language, Applied AI/Decision, and more.
+The platform welcomes contributions, feedback, and suggestions from the developer community.

 ## 👓 Read today's article